Contributing to Marin¶

 uv run mkdocs build --strict. - If your change adds or rewrites substantial prose, do a final prose-only review using

 ./.agents/skills/writing-style/SKILL.md.
-Remove generic significance framing, stock AI-writing templates, and polished filler that does not add information. - Keep the PR description concise and plain text because it becomes the squash-merge commit message.
+Remove generic significance framing, stock AI-writing templates, and polished filler that does not add information. - Write the PR description like a commit message — it becomes the squash-merge commit message: lead with what the change does, then why, and keep it to what a reviewer needs.
 The

 .github/PULL_REQUEST_TEMPLATE.mdfile shows the expected style. - Make sure the PR body references an issue with